...

 There is also Zukō (塗香), an incense powder that can be used as perfume.
 Since ancient times, Zukō has been used to ward off evil spirits.
 So how about putting some Zukō around your neck and wrists so you smell nice and, at the same time, become an evil-spirits repellent?

 If you are interested in making your own incense, they can accommodate that request too!
-It will only take around 20 – 30 minutes of your time, and you will be walking away with the Zuko or sachet emitting your favorite smell!
+It will only take about 20 – 30 minutes of your time, and you will walk away with the Zuko or sachet that emits your favorite smell!

 Important: For incense-making experience, as there is currently no staff available who can speak English, they will rely on translation applications.